 Do I need a licence?

 Yes, you need a competition licence issued by the sport’s controlling body.
-There are a number of different types of licence available dependent upon your requirements.
+Go to Track Licences for more information.

 What happens if I fall off?